opensearch-project/project-website/_posts/2025-10-24-Improving-vector-search-diversity-through-native-MMR.markdown

 The following performance observations highlight our key findings:

 1. MMR adds latency, and the increase grows with the number of MMR candidates and the query size.
-2. k-NN and neural queries without MMR handle increases in k efficiently, with most of the computation time spent on graph traversal (`ef_search`) rather than selecting the top k candidates.
+2. k-NN and neural queries without MMR handle increases in k efficiently, with most of the computation time spent on graph traversal (`ef_search`) rather than selecting the top-k candidates.

 Choosing the number of MMR candidates requires balancing diversity and query latency.
 More candidates improve result diversity but increase latency, so select values appropriate for your workload.